Crazy Nights: Songs

 "No, No, No", was originally titled "Assume the Position" and later "Down on All Fours".
 It was based on Kulick's riff which was originally engineered and mixed by Bruce's long time friend NYC Record Plant engineer Ira Hoch in Ira's home studio.
 The tracks consisted of a stereo drum mix lifted from a prior KISS album (originally played by Eric Carr), otherwise Bruce plays bass and all guitars with Ira doing the recording and stereo bounce from a 4 track Tascam 244 to a Teac 1/4" stereo reel to reel and back to the Tascam 244 to allow for the recording of two more guitar parts.
 The demo was then given to Gene Simmons, who wrote the lyrics.
 The song was released as the "B" side of the first single "Crazy Crazy Nights".
 It is Kulick's favorite song because "It's the fastest, ferocious thing, and it features me a lot."

-"Hell or High Water"

-"Hell or High Water" is a song based on Kulick's idea and riff which he came up with during the Asylum Tour; Simmons wrote the lyrics.

-"When Your Walls Come Down"

-"When Your Walls Come Down" is another song based on Kulick's riff that he came up with during the Asylum Tour.
-Stanley had the chorus and with Mitchell's assistance, the song was finished.